 You don’t see it but it’s moving — it’s paying your bills, your loan instalments, and insurance premiums.
 It’s buying your groceries online.
 Some of it is going into a Plan B safety nest to counter any lockdown emergency.
 You aren’t writing cheques, and you’re certainly not using your wallet to hand out cash.
 But the money it’s invisible, moving, and working for you.

-The last few years have seen a technological reimagination of the way funds zig zag through the Indian economy -- across its trade, industry and people.
-Technology platforms serve as the plinth on which rest digital payment systems such as RTGS (Real-time Gross Settlement) and NEFT (National Electronic Funds Transfer).
+The last few years have seen a burst of technological innovation that has transformed the way funds zig zag through the Indian economy -- across its trade, industry and people.
+Technology platforms serve as the plinth on which rest the digital payment systems such as RTGS (Real-time Gross Settlement) and NEFT (National Electronic Funds Transfer).
 These digitized systems move money invisibly through an intricate and precise payment network; a network whose usage became more pronounced than ever during the pandemic that started in the early months of 2020.

-The Reserve Bank of India (RBI), India’s central bank, maintains NEFT 24x7 on an encrypted, secure, resilient TCS Digital Funds Transaction Platform.
-The electronic medium connects over 220 Indian member banks to each other and enables seamless and near instantaneous money transfers anytime, anywhere.
+To host its 24x7 NEFT digital payments system, India’s central bank, the Reserve Bank of India (RBI), chose to put its belief in the encrypted, secure, resilient TCS Digital Funds Transaction Platform.
+NEFT connects over 220 Indian member banks and enables seamless and near-instantaneous money transfers anytime, anywhere.
 Fun fact: There are 2.2 million such digital transactions carried out every 30 minutes via the platform.

-This invisible movement of funds has translated to real visible change in a nation’s economy, empowering its people and businesses.
-Digital payment systems have emerged as the spine of the Digital India movement -- a movement led by technology, and with TCS on its frontline.
+This invisible movement of funds has translated to a real visible change in a nation’s economy, empowering its people and businesses.
+Digital payment systems have emerged as the spine of the Digital India movement — a movement led by technology with TCS on the frontline.